-After discussing related work (Section 2) and discussing the previously described, moving (and non-incremental) version of CF in detail (Section 3), we first argue probabilistically that, for any mutator behavior, both compaction and worst-case size-class fragmentation are less likely to happen with increasing partial compaction bounds κ .
+1.2.
+Overview.
+After discussing related work (Section 2) and discussing the previously described, moving (and non-incremental) version of CF in detail (Section 3), we first argue probabilistically that, for particular mutator behavior, both compaction and worst-case size-class fragmentation are less likely to happen with increasing partial compaction bounds κ .
 For systems whose memory resources are less constrained and applications that do not require tight guarantees, partial compaction may therefore be set to large κ , or even turned off entirely.
 This observation has lead us to develop an optimized, non-compacting version of CF without abstract addressing that does not maintain the A2C map and can therefore be used in any application without modifications.
-Macrobenchmarks show that the optimized version performs almost as fast as other constant-time systems but requires up to 35% more memory, of which less than 5% can be attributed to size-class fragmentation and the rest to fragmentation through partitioning (Section 8).
+Macrobenchmarks show that the optimized version performs almost as fast as other constant-time state-of-the-art memory allocators.
+Moreover, less than 5% of the fragmentation can be attributed to size-class fragmentation and the rest to fragmentation through partitioning (Section 8).
 We argue that partitioning memory as in CF still has the benefit of being subject to a probabilistic and not just an experimental fragmentation analysis (Section 4), at the expense of increased memory consumption.